evanraalte/aoc/README.md

 # Run part B
 uv run main.py solve 1 -y 2023 -p b

+# Skip example tests (run only on real input)
+uv run main.py solve 1 -y 2023 -p a --skip-examples
 ```

 Features:
 - Automatically fetches your puzzle input
+- Runs example tests first and validates your solution
+- Only proceeds to real input if all examples pass
 - Times solution execution
 - Displays result in a beautiful panel